Spiral to GEO Using an Optimal Finite Maneuver

 4. The Optimal Finite Maneuver: optimizer output window appears and steps through the analysis.
 Depending on the setup of the analysis or the capabilities of the computer, this analysis may take a few minutes.

-Set the Mode to Run current nodes.
+Update the coarse trajectory drawn by the maneuver by setting the Mode to Run current nodes.

 1. Select the Maneuver () segment in the MCS.